arow-oss/goat-guardian/README.md

 ### oauth2_proxy

 [oauth2_proxy](https://github.com/bitly/oauth2_proxy) is very similar to Goat Guardian.
-It acts as a reverse proxy in the same way as Goat Guardian.
+It acts as a reverse-proxy in the same way as Goat Guardian.

 Here are some differences with Goat Guardian.